nitesh22651/python/README.md

 # To-Do List Program

-This is a simple Python console application that allows users to manage a to-do list.
-Users can add tasks, view tasks, mark tasks as complete, delete tasks, and exit the application.
+This code defines a Task_Manager class that implements a console-based to-do list application.
+The program allows users to:

+Add Task: Add new tasks to the list.
+View Tasks: Display all tasks along with their completion status (Done/Not Done).
+Mark Task as Complete: Update the status of a task to "Done."
+Delete Task: Remove a task from the list.
+Exit: Exit the application..

 # Team Members